tutek1/DTLabs/08_UI/lab08.md

 ```

 ### Continue Game Button
 The functionality of this button will be a bit more complex on the `GlobalState` side.
-The function will be very straight forward:
+The function will be very straightforward:

 ```GDScript
 func _continue_game() -> void: